dhirajsriram/dhirajsriram-portfolio/content/featured/Pokedex/index.md

   - Netlify
 ---

-An web application designed to provide information regarding the various species of Pokémon.
+A web application designed to provide information regarding the various species of Pokémon.
 Pokeapi served as the backend, delivering information onto the front-end.